 J.H. was discharged to home after more than 3 months of intensive therapy on a inpatient surgical unit.
 She has returned to the outpatient clinic several times since discharge and is doing well.

-Nursing & Respiratory Care
+Respiratory Care and Nursing

-The care of patients with BCV depends on a well-developed, transdisciplinary plan of care that includes nurses, physicians, respiratory therapists, physical therapists, dietitians, case managers, and the patient and family.
+The care of patients with BCV depends on a well-developed, transdisciplinary plan of care that includes respiratory therapists, nurses, physicians, physical therapists, dietitians, case managers, and the patient and family.